Antix7/SUS-server/README.md

 ## About the project
 This project is being created by Antoni Klejman and Patryk Grabowski.
-Its main purpose is to document and have easy access to information about the contents of <a href="burza.yum.pl">Szczep Burza</a>'s warehouses
+Its main purpose is to document and have easy access to information about the contents of <a href="https://www.burza.yum.pl">Szczep Burza</a>'s warehouses
 Before continuing, please <a href="https://www.facebook.com/profile.php?id=100078831583129"> leave a like </a>

 ## Setup